dcrow0/dcrow0.github.io/_tabs/physics.md

 In grad school (UW-Madison Physics, Advisor: Robert Joynt) I worked on several projects under the umbrella of quantum computation and information.
 Research topics included classical simulation of quantum noise, the [geometry of entangled states](/content/geometry_of_entangled_states), and [error correction using neutral atoms without measurement](/content/overcomplete_stabilizers).

 Following grad school I did a postdoc (Shanghai Jiao Tong University, Advisor: Anthony Leggett) where I worked closer to condensed matter physics.
 I wrote an exact self-consistent solver for $T_c$ in the BEC/BCS crossover regime, applicable to small "granules" of material.
+Ensembles of many such granules of varying size demonstrate higher $T_c$ than macroscopic samples of the same material.

 ## Other